agyonov/CryptoEx/readme.md

 - CryptoEx - the main project / library of the repository, with core program logic
 - CryptoEx.Test - test for the core library
 - CryptoEx.Benchmark - Micro-benchmark for the core library
-- CryptoEx.EdDSA - Extension of the logic in the core library to support Ed25519 & Ed448
+- CryptoEx.Ed - Extension of the logic in the core library to support Ed25519 & Ed448
   cryptographic algorithms.
-TODO!
+Also, to support X25519 & X448 Diffie-Hellman key agreement.

 ### CryptoEx